+Pioli joined the Chiefs after serving as the Vice President of Player Personnel with the New England Patriots.
 With New England, the Patriots became widely recognized as one of the NFL’s model franchises.
-Nine seasons in New England resulted in 14 playoff victories, tying the most playoff wins by a franchise in a single decade.
+Working in close concert with Head Coach Bill Belichick, the duo rapidly developed the Patriots into a consistent championship contender.
+Pioli and Belichick’ s collaborative efforts over nine seasons in New England resulted in 14 playoff victories, tying the Pittsburgh and Dallas squads of the 1970s for the most playoff wins by a franchise in a single decade.
 New England accumulated 11 playoff victories from 2003-07, the highest total by any team over a five-year span in NFL history.

-Pioli played defensive tackle at Central Connecticut State (1983-87), where he was a three-time Division II All-New England selection and graduated with a degree in Communications.
+Pioli played defensive tackle at Central Connecticut State (1983-87), where he was a three-time All-New England selection and graduated with a degree in Communications.
 From 1988-89, he served as a Graduate Assistant at Syracuse University, where he also earned a master’s degree from the S.I.
 Newhouse School of Public Communications.